-You may be surprised to hear that the attic is one section of your home that can actually provide significant energy savings.
-Without the adequate amount of attic insulation in place to trap the air in your home, the money you’ve invested in utility bills might as well be tossed out the window, or more specifically...out the roof.
+You may be surprised to hear that the attic is one section of your home that can actually offer significant energy savings.
+Without the adequate amount of attic insulation in place to keep the air in your home, the money you’ve invested in utility bills might as well be tossed out the window, or more specifically...out the roof.

 Why Insulating Your Attic Matters

-You may be wondering how an area that is only used for storage purposes can be so essential to your home’s energy efficiency.
-Proper attic insulation and ventilation play major roles in maintaining the temperature and total comfort level in your home during all seasons.
+You may be wondering how an area that is mainly used for storage purposes can be so important to your home’s energy efficiency.
+Proper attic insulation and ventilation play major roles in maintaining the temperature and total comfort level in your home throughout the year.
 Attic insulation is a critical part of keeping cool air in your home during the hot months and warm air in your home throughout the heating season.

 How Attic Insulation Works